ReconquestP2P/Reconquest/replit.md

 - June 26, 2025: Initial setup with BitLend name
 - June 26, 2025: Changed application name from BitLend to BitConquer
 - June 26, 2025: Added PostgreSQL database with persistent storage, replaced in-memory storage with DatabaseStorage class
+- July 1, 2025: Updated branding from BitConquer to Reconquest with new logo, simplified navigation from "For Borrowers/Lenders" to "Borrow/Lend"

 ## User Preferences